 Lihou is a tidal island situated off the north west coast of Guernsey.
-It is linked to L'Ereé at low spring tides by a 570 metre long causeway, which is partially covered in slippery seaweed.
-The island is a haven for birds and dogs are not permitted on the island or the causeway to protect the wildlife.
+It is linked to L'Erée at low spring tides by a 570 metre long causeway, which is partially covered in slippery seaweed.
+The island is a haven for birds.
+No dogs (except assistance dogs) are permitted on the island or the causeway to protect the wildlife.
+There are no public toilets on the island.

-The priory, which only ever housed a couple of monks and their servants, was deserted after the Reformation and was destroyed in 1759 to prevent the French from occupying the island during the Napoleonic Wars.
+The priory was deserted after the Reformation and was destroyed in 1759 to prevent the French from occupying the island during the Napoleonic Wars.

 Lihou House